 permitted. |

-, these specified combinations of options generate errors, and the table is not created or altered.
-To see the full description of the error condition, issue the SHOW ERRORS
+When innodb_strict_mode is OFF, MySQL creates or alters the table, but ignores certain settings as shown below.
+You can see the warning messages in the MySQL error log.
+When innodb_strict_mode is ON, these specified combinations of options generate errors, and the table is not created or altered.
+To see the full description of the error condition, issue the SHOW ERRORS statement: example:

 Table 15.13 CREATE/ALTER TABLE Warnings and Errors when InnoDB Strict Mode is OFF